Research Results

 • Joint Research Paper

-Press release on the results of joint research between Assoc. prof. Masazumi Tamura (OCU), Tohoku University and Japan Steel Corporation has been issued
+A press release announcing the joint research findings of Assoc. prof. Masazumi Tamura (OCU), Tohoku University and Japan Steel Corporation has been issued

 This research presentation was introduced in the following media.